tytydraco/yessleep/out/I_Can_Fix_Her.md

 The third sense, looking down at my exposed thigh, is what I saw.

-Laura's left-side birthmark had moved.
+Laura's right-side birthmark had moved.
 Her feet were crossed between my calves and her softer black splash, the one that she called her mother, was gone.

 It was on me.